What is an I-9 Form?

 Form I-9 Does NOT require Notarization

-Notaries are often called upon to verify the identification information of the new Employee because we have much experience in satisfactorily identifying people, and we are seen as a logical choice to serve in this capacity.
+Many Employers ask Notaries serving as their Authorized Representative to affix their notarial seal to the certification section of the I-9 Form even though the I-9 Form does not require a notarial act of any kind.
 Unfortunately, the California Secretary of State’s Notary Public Section considers the Form I-9 to be an immigration form, and the Secretary of State clarified that California Notaries who are not qualified and bonded as immigration consultants under the Business and Professions Code Sections may not complete the Form I-9 even in a non-notarial capacity.
 Any California Notary who is not an immigration consultant violates Government Code Section 8223(c).

 For completion of the I-9, I recommend calling independent consultant, Shaun Howard in Marin CA. Contact her directly at (510) 847-2310 to discuss your needs.

-Thank you for choosing Notary San Rafael, Marin’s Best Mobile Notary Public
+Thank you for choosing Notary San Rafael,